Joint statement endorsing the principles of 6G: secure, open and resilient by design - ExBulletin

 4. Cooperation to enable open and interoperable innovation

-- 6G technologies that use technical standards consistent with the principles set out in the Principle and inclusive, global industry-led standard-setting interfaces and international collaborations to enable seamless interoperability between products from different vendors, including software and hardware.
+- 6G technologies that use standards consistent with the principles set out in the Principle and inclusive, global industry-led standards-setting interfaces and international collaborations to enable seamless interoperability between products from different vendors, including software and material.

 - 6G technologies that recognize the importance of international cooperation in promoting open, secure, resilient, inclusive and interoperable networks, such as open radio access networks, and a secure, resilient, inclusive and sustainable 6G ecosystem.